ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

     StructField("TIMESTAMP", StringType())
 ])
 ```

-This data format is similar to what the source system provides for the batch integration.
-But for this case, we also have unique ID and a TIMESTAMP.
+The data format closely resembles what the source system provides for batch integration.
+However, in this scenario, we also have a unique ID and a TIMESTAMP.

-As we process these messages, our goal is to create files with data aggregation based on these fields:
+As we process these messages, our objective is to generate files with data aggregation based on these fields:

 ```python
 "AC", "UNIT","SCP","STATION","LINENAME","DIVISION", "DATE", "DESC"